D-a-rt/d-art.fixed-price/ligo/d-art.permission-manager/README.md

 The big_map containing the minters having the right to access the serie factory contract as well as minting one token on the legacy D A:RT contract (FA2 editions version).

-### galleries
+### space_managers

-The big_map containing the galleries having the right to access the gallery factory contract and create their own curation on it.
+The big_map containing the space_managers having the right to access the space factory contract and create their own curation on it.

 ### metadata